gbmhunter/MCallbacks/README.rst

 Description
 ===========

-A type-independent method-capable callback and event library for C++.
+A type-independent method-capable callback library for C++.

 Usage
 =====